chyy512/PedestrianNoncomplianceAnalysis/README.md

 All Python scripts used in the project are included:

-1. `site_selection_yolo.py` – Setup for YOLO detection at intersections.
+1. `site_selection.ipynb` – Script for site selection process, used in conjunction with Transport for NSW datasets: NSW Road Crash Data - 2019-2023 - CRASH, NSW Road Crash Data - 2019-2023 - TRAFFIC UNIT. (https://opendata.transport.nsw.gov.au/data/dataset/nsw-crash-data)
-2. `data_extraction_yolo.py` – Automated extraction of pedestrian coordinates, timestamps, and signals.
+2. `walk_count_surveys.ipynb` – Script for pedestrian volume checks, used in conjunction with City of Sydney Walking Count dataset (https://data.cityofsydney.nsw.gov.au/datasets/cityofsydney::walking-count-surveys/about )
-3. `data_post_processing.py` – Cleaning, transforming, and merging YOLO outputs for analysis.
+3. `signal_vehicle_detection.ipynb` – Script for YOLO vehicle detection and signal detection, to apply to video surveys.
-4. `regression_analysis.py` – Multiple Logistic Regression (MLR) modelling for non-compliance.
+4.  `bytetrack.yaml` – Bytetrack configuration for pedestrian detection.
-5. `hazard_modeling.py` – Cox proportional hazards modelling for temporal analysis.
+5. `pedestrian_detection_trial.ipynb` – Script for YOLO pedestrian detection, to apply to video surveys.
-6. `figures_and_visualisation.py` – Generates figures, heatmaps, and plots for the thesis.
+6. `mlr_hbm_modelling.ipynb` – Cleaning, transforming, and merging YOLO outputs to final dataset for analysis.
+Variable correlation analysis, Multiple Logistic Regression (MLR) modelling for non-compliance and Cox proportional hazards modelling for temporal analysis (refer to csv files for regression modelling and hazard based modelling for thesis results).

----
+**Note: ** Remove and update file paths as required.

 ## Methods